 We invite you to visit Hamilton to meet our students and faculty and explore our facilities.

-Chat with faculty members, attend an information session, receive a student-led tour and a personal interview.
+See a panel of students and faculty, attend an information session, receive a student-led tour and eat in a dining hall.

 Number of first year applications received

 From first generation in family to attend college

 Number of languages spoken by members of the Class of 2020